SecretFoundation/docs/docs/protocol/encryption-specs.md

   - Logs are treated as Tendermint events
   - Messages can be callbacks to another contract call or contract init
   - Messages can also instruct sending funds from the contract's wallet
-  - There's a data section which is free-form bytes to be interpreted by the client (or dApp)
+  - A data section which is free-form bytes to be interpreted by the client (or dApp)
-  - And there's also an error section
+  - An error section
-- Therefore the output must be partially encrypted.
+- The output must be partially encrypted

-- An example output for an execution:
+Here is an example output for an execution:

   ```js
   {